jhamlet/node-pstrscan/README.md

 It's the _third_ port of the [Ruby  library](http://corelib.rubyonrails.org/classes/StringScanner.html) into JavaScript.
 However, where the other ports concentrated on the interface, this one concentrates on **speed**.

 The original Ruby version was written in C, and is very fast.
-This version, while not in C, is *4-10x* faster on short strings (under 32 Kb of characters), and **an order of magnitude (100-1000x)** faster on large strings (million+ characters) than the other two ports of the same library.
-All of that accomplished by taking advantage of the traits in JavaScript's Regular Expressions, and not blindly porting from Ruby.
+This version, while not in C, is as fast on short strings (under 32 Kb of characters), and almost **twice as fast** on large strings (million+ characters) than the other ports.

 ### Installation